MichaelRWolf/wendy-ai/notes-from-google-doc.md

 Perfect clarity, Wendy 🌟

-That makes complete sense — and you’re sequencing it in exactly the right order.
+That makes complete sense — and you're sequencing it in exactly the right order.

-Let me mirror it back and show how your AI Clone / BLOOM_AI_Core work can directly support these next-couple-months priorities, instead of feeling like “one more project.”
+Let me mirror it back and show how your AI Clone / BLOOM_AI_Core work can directly support these next-couple-months priorities, instead of feeling like "one more project."

 🎯 1.
-New Website — “The Sweet Container”
+New Website — "The Sweet Container"

 Goal: a clear, magnetic hub that expresses all of you while being simple for visitors.

 How your AI system helps:

-We’ll pull from your /BLOOM_AI_Core to build voice-consistent website copy — Home, About, Doorways, and the THRIVE entry.
+We'll pull from your /BLOOM_AI_Core to build voice-consistent website copy — Home, About, Doorways, and the THRIVE entry.

-Your “Clone” will hold the library of your voice and frameworks so every page feels true and coherent.
+Your "Clone" will hold the library of your voice and frameworks so every page feels true and coherent.

-Once it’s organized, updates or new offers become easy: “Hey ChatGPT, draft a new subpage for XYZ using the Teleios voice from my Voice Identity.”
+Once it's organized, updates or new offers become easy: "Hey ChatGPT, draft a new subpage for XYZ using the Teleios voice from my Voice Identity."

 So the dataset directly feeds the website build — not extra work, but the roots under it.